Asymptotics of local face distributions and the face distribution of the complete graph: Asymptotic uniformity of local face distributions

-In particular, Theorem \ref{thm:localunif} says that if $G$ has a large degree vertex $v$, and $\E[F_{G-\{v\}}]$ is small, then its local face distribution at $v$ will be close to uniform.
-Note that the face permutation $R \cdot E$ is the same parity for every $m \in \mathcal{M}$.
-However $\sigma_v(m)$ varies in parity across different $m \in \mathcal{M}$.
-This means the value $p = Pr[\omega_v(m) \text{ is odd}]$ in the statement of Theorem \ref{thm:localunif} is difficult to calculate, as it is hard to tell when $\sigma_v(m)$ will be odd or even.
+In particular, Theorem \ref{thm:localunif} says that if $G$ has a large degree vertex $v$, and $\E[F_{G-\{v\}}]$ is small, then its local face distribution at $v$ will be close to a distribution derived from a mixture of the uniform distributions on even and odd permutations, with some unknown mixing parameter $p = \mathbb{P}[\omega_v(m) \text{ is odd}]$.
+Note that although the face permutation $R \cdot E$ has the same parity for every $m \in \mathcal{M}$, the permutation $\sigma_v(m)$ varies in parity across different $m \in \mathcal{M}$.
+This means the mixing parameter $p = \mathbb{P}[\omega_v(m) \text{ is odd}]$ in the statement of Theorem \ref{thm:localunif} is difficult to calculate, as it is hard to tell when $\sigma_v(m)$ will be odd or even.